 [Clearly state the objectives of the report, outlining what you aim to achieve and the questions you seek to answer.]

-This paper focuses on (a) a generalised extreme value (GEV) distribution.
-This statistical model helps to characterise the tail ends, or extremes, of the overall data distribution. (b) a temporal clustering of the exceedances of return levels calculated from the GEV model.
-This analysis is using sea level surge data and wave height data, which strongly influence coastal flooding and erosion, to be fitted to the GEV distribution.
-The approximate return levels based on the data can then be extracted from the model.
-These return levels show, in this case, the 5-year, 20-year, and 100-year return levels for the data, which can be more easily understood as the levels at which we could identify an event as a 1-in-5, 1-in 20, or 1-in-100-year event.
+This work focuses on characterising sea-level extremes using extreme value analysis.
+This type of analysis utilises a Generalised Extreme Values (GEV) distributions to characterise the tail ends, or extremes, of the overall data distribution.
+In addition, we consider a temporal clustering of the exceedances of return levels calculated from the GEV model.
+The input data for the GEV model in this analysis is sea-level surge data and wave height data, which strongly influence coastal flooding and erosion.
+Estimated return levels based on the data can then be extracted from the model.
+A return level is…Here we focus on the 5-year, 20-year, and 100-year return levels for the data, which can be more easily understood as the levels at which we could identify an event as a 1-in-5, 1-in 20, or 1-in-100-year event.
 After this, a plot a temporal clustering of the exceedances of the 1-in-5 level for each station in each year will highlight areas of the coast which face higher counts of spikes above return levels.
 The objective of clustering the return level exceedances is to identify areas of higher vulnerability, which may be more threatened more often by large spikes in sea level surges.

 The aforementioned variables to be analysed, sea level surges and wave heights, are driven by storm clusters (or storm sequences), where multiple extratropical cyclones pass through the same location in a given time period (Dacre and Pinto, 2020).
 This is a basic assumption of our analysis, and a validation against Met Eireann major weather events should show that the exceedances are aligning with storm events.